The idea was to listen, learn, and share ideas, concerns and visions – all through a constructive, civil dialogue. See the Chat Session Meeting Notes.

 The next step is for DAAC to hold meetings in order to prepare their recommendations to the Basalt Town Council.

-The Town will also be conducting a 2nd survey to clarify the findings of the June 2014 Our Town Planning survey.
+The Town is conducting a 2nd survey to clarify the findings of the June 2014 Our Town Planning survey.

 DAAC : Downtown Area Advisory Committee